Brillouin and Langevin functions: Simplified functions

 Lambert's continued fraction expansion of tanh(x):

 For small enough x, both approximations are numerically better than a direct evaluation of the actual analytical expression, since the latter suffers from catastrophic cancellation for $x \approx 0$ where $\coth(x) \approx 1/x$.

+Inverse Langevin function

+The inverse Langevin function (L^{−1}(x)) is without an explicit analytical form, but there exist several approximations.